dereknahman/kirsty-codes/src/about.md

 [I was on a podcast](https://aquestionofcode.com/68-are-bootcamps-worth-doing-kirsty-simmonds/) with the charming lads from A Question of Code, admittedly quite a while ago now.
 This episode is about my experience of changing career via a bootcamp.

 [I wrote an article for Smashing Magazine on how to structure your independent learning](https://www.smashingmagazine.com/2021/02/building-personal-learning-curriculum/).
-I was talking about my experience of learning new things as a dev, but the advice I give can be applied to pretty much anything to do with structuring your studies.
+I was talking about my experience of learning new things as a dev, but the advice I give can be applied to pretty much anything.